Qovery/documentation/website/guides/tutorial/deploy-laravel-with-mysql.md

 <Alert type="info">

-To learn how to add a database in more details, you can [follow this guide][guides.getting-started.create-a-database].
+To learn how to add a MySQL database in more details, you can [follow this guide][guides.getting-started.create-a-database].

 </Alert>